-When optimizing your site according to your SEO Strategy take time to consider your customers.
+When optimizing your site, according to your SEO Strategy take time to consider your customers.
 If you are a local business, then local SEO is more important, and your address and location become crucial optimization points.
-On-Page SEO Strategy would differ from brand to brand depending on location and industry.
-With solid technical SEO strategy in place, layering your on-page optimization is straightforward.
+With solid technical SEO in place, layering your on-page optimization is straightforward.
 Use tools like Screaming Frog to crawl and identify weaknesses and methodically work through your pages.

 - Service content.
 What you do and where you do it.

 - Credibility content.
 Why a prospect should engage with your business.

 - Marketing content.
 Content that helps position you as an expert and puts your business in front of prospects earlier in the buying cycle.
 It’s really important to realize that SEO is important for all of these kinds of content, but it is often only really considered for service-type content.
 SEO is often forgotten when it comes to credibility content like reviews, testimonials, and case studies.

 As a simple example, I recently renovated a Victorian-era house in the UK, and throughout the process, I was looking for various professionals that could demonstrate relevant experience.
 In this case, having a well-optimized case study showing renovation work on a similar house in the local area would serve as great long-tail SEO content — it also perfectly demonstrates that the contractor can do the job, which perfectly illustrates their credibility.
 Win-win.
 Ensure you optimize all of your marketing content, including case studies, portfolio entries, and testimonials — not just the obvious service pages.